helidon-io/helidon/docs/se/webserver/concurrency-limits.md

 - Turns on the addition of a span recording queued wait time.

 Be sure to add a dependency in your project for one of the Helidon tracing implementations.
-See the [Helidon tracing](../../se/tracing.md) documentation for more information.
+See the [Helidon tracing][helidon-tracing] documentation for more information.

+[throughputlimit]: ../../config/io_helidon_common_concurrency_limits_ThroughputLimit.md
+[helidon-metrics]: ../../se/metrics/metrics.md
+[helidon-tracing]: ../../se/tracing.md